Build vs. Extend vs. Replace in Power Platform Architecture

 Introduction

-In fact, Microsoft Power Platform now has 56 million monthly active users, representing a 27% year-over-year growth, making it one of the most widely adopted low-code platforms across enterprises globally.
+With 56 million monthly active users and 27% year-over-year growth, Power Platform is one of the most widely adopted low-code enterprise platforms.

 Microsoft Power Platform- build vs extend